Jumbo loans

 - Appraisal scrutiny on unique properties

 These issues are manageable when addressed early.
-They become problems when discovered late.
+They become problems when discovered late—this is where deals break after everyone thought the file was fine.

 Jumbo pricing reality